INTERNATIONAL DOCUMENTARY + ART PHOTOGRAPHY PROGRAM

 12 MONTH PROGRAM 2026

-The Scottish filmmaker, John Grierson coined the term ‘documentary’ in the 1920’s and defined it as ‘the creative treatment of actuality.’
-Werkstatt Berlin offers an educational program based on Grierson’s deceptively simple definition, designed for students to engage with documentary art photography, with reference to the complex theoretical and discursive history of this particular and rapidly evolving genre.
-From the onset students will be set small yet stimulating assignments to begin the process of questioning the very essence of the photograph and the practical issues of effectively engaging with the subject.
+From the onset students will be set small yet stimulating assignments to begin the process of questioning the medium of photography and the practical issues of effectively engaging with the subject.
 Conceptual, experimental, speculative and straight approaches are all encompassed.
-Passion is the fuel and an essential motivation for any photographer too actively and intellectually engage in the real world.
+Passion is the fuel and an essential motivation for any photographer to actively and intellectually engage in the real world.
 Key issues are researching, shooting, editing and sequencing projects during the process of making the work.
 It is only in the doing of the work that the meaning begins to develop.
 A great emphasis is placed on finding a natural visual voice, via technique and the appropriate visual attitude to the subject.

 PROGRAM BEGINS IN 22-23 MARCH 2026